Joseph J. Gallo, MD, MPH

 Johns Hopkins University

-Dr. Joseph J. Gallo MD MPH is a Professor at the Johns Hopkins University Bloomberg School of Public Health.
+Joseph J. Gallo, MD, MPH, is a Professor at the Johns Hopkins University Bloomberg School of Public Health.
 His research concerns the form and presentation of depression in late life in community settings, particularly primary health care in the context of medical comorbidity.
 His work includes publications on risk factors, course, and epidemiology of psychiatric disorders, mixed methods, the form of depression in late life, health services research in mental health, the co-morbidity of depression and medical conditions, primary health care and mental health, cognitive impairment, and methodology.

 Gallo currently serves as the Principal Investigator for a long-term follow-up of PROSPECT (Prevention of Suicide in Primary Care Elderly – Collaborative Trial), a randomized trial of depression management in primary care practices.
 He is also Principal Investigator of the Mixed Methods Research Training Program for the Health Sciences, funded by the Office of Behavioral and Social Science Research of the National Institutes of Health.

 Gallo has received a Fogarty International Research Collaborative Award, a NIMH Mid-Career Investigator Award in Patient-Oriented Research, and in 2008 was the first recipient of the Steven Banks Award for mentoring in public mental health from the American Public Health Association.
 He is on the editorial boards of the American Journal of Geriatric Psychiatry and the Journal of Mixed Methods Research.
 He currently teaches a course in the School of Public Health called “The Intersection of Physical and Mental Health.”